lu-w/topllet/README.md

 `PREFIX string <string>`

 This is analogous to the SPARQL prefix syntax.
-It is followed by an MMTCQ, which roughly adheres to [this](https://github.com/marcofavorito/tl-grammars/blob/main/content/04.ltlf.md) LTLf grammar, with two exceptions.
+It is followed by an MTCQ, which roughly adheres to [this](https://github.com/marcofavorito/tl-grammars/blob/main/content/04.ltlf.md) LTLf grammar, with two exceptions.

 Firstly, it allows for additional operators bounded by non-negative integers `a` and `b` with `b >= a`: